2024 Community Impact Grants

 Community Investment Process Overview-Programs applying for community investment grants should anticipate the following steps.

 - Submission of Letter of Intent: The LOI is the first step in our Community Impact Grant-making process.
-Your responses will determine your alignment with our 2022 grant cycle focus of Childhood Success, Youth Success, Access to Health and Economic Mobility.
+Your responses will determine your alignment with our 2024 grant cycle focus on Childhood Success, Youth Success, Access to Health, and Economic Mobility.
 The Community Impact Committee will review each LOI to determine eligibility to complete a full proposal.

 - Grant Orientation.
 Eligible applicants have the option to attend a grant orientation held by UW staff to answer any questions they may have regarding the application process.